auth0/docs/articles/appliance/infrastructure/internet-restricted-deployment.md

 ## Internet-Restricted Environments

 While we make an effort to create PSaaS Appliances that are encapsulated for normal operation, there are several features that require access to external resources for normal functionality.
-These resources are primarily located on the Auth0 Content Delivery Network (CDN).
+These resources are primarily located on the Auth0 Content Delivery Network (CDN), which is accessed via **cdn.auth0.com**.

 ::: warning
 The PSaaS Appliance **must** have access to the internet during [update periods](https://auth0.com/docs/appliance/infrastructure/ip-domain-port-list#external-connectivity).